TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/javascript/index.md

 if (process.argv.length > 2) {
     console.log(reverse(process.argv[2]));
 }

 ```

 {% endraw %}

-[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:
+Reverse String in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

 - rzuckerm
 - Trever Shick

+This article was written by:

+- Jeremy Grifski
+- Pascal Spiesz
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 19 2023 22:24:49.
-The solution was first committed on May 06 2018 09:06:55.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution